adambard/learnxinyminutes-docs/ada.html.markdown

     ["Luke A. Guest", "https://github.com/Lucretia"]
 ---

-Ada is a strong statically typed imperative, object-oriented, real-time and parallel programming language from the Pascal/Algol family of languages, but only has a passing resemblence to Pascal, I think the only remnants left are the ```begin/end``` pair and the ```:=``` assignment symbol.
+Ada is a strong statically typed imperative, [object-oriented](https://ada-lang.io/docs/arm/AA-3/AA-3.9), [real-time](https://ada-lang.io/docs/arm/AA-D) and [parallel](https://ada-lang.io/docs/arm/AA-9) programming language from the Pascal/Algol family of languages, but only has a passing resemblence to Pascal, with the only remnants left begin the ```begin/end``` keyword pair and the ```:=``` assignment symbol.

 Ada was originally designed to be an [object-based](https://ada-lang.io/docs/arm/AA-3/AA-3.3) language and to replace 1000's of languages in use by the US government.
 This means that all entities are objects, not in the object-oriented sense.
 The language became [Object-Oriented](https://ada-lang.io/docs/arm/AA-3/AA-3.9) in 1995, and added [interfaces](https://ada-lang.io/docs/arm/AA-3/AA-3.9#Subclause_3.9.4) derived from Java in 2005.
 [Aspect-oriented](https://ada-lang.io/docs/arm/AA-13/AA-13.1#Subclause_13.1.1) (or contract based) programming, was introduced with Ada 2012.

 Ada was designed to be easy to read, even for non-programmers, e.g. management within an organisation, therefore programs written in the language tend to be a bit more verbose.